-For an industry on the scale of real estate to go digital, there are some significant technologies that need to come together and become widely accessible – these same technologies are driving the Fourth Industrial Revolution.
+In order for the real estate industry to go digital, there are some significant technologies that need to come together and become widely accessible – these same technologies are driving the Fourth Industrial Revolution.
 The uptake of technology is growing apace and there are some key turning points that will vastly improve its impact on the industry.

 AR & VR

-Artificial Reality and Virtual Reality are reshaping how, where and when people can experience real estate at all stages of the journey.
+Augmented Reality and Virtual Reality are reshaping how, where and when people can experience a property at all stages of the journey.
 From architects and planners designing and envisioning potential property developments to find the optimum solutions for whatever mandate they follow – profit, sustainability, efficiency, functionality, livability – to developers offering virtual tours inside and out of properties that aren’t yet built to secure investment and attract buyers.
 3D modeling and mapping puts properties in context to bring developments to life.

 Among the technological advancements transforming the real estate industry, one that’s gaining traction is the concept of digital twins.
 Digital Twins are the realization of Big Data and IoT.
 A digital twin is a virtual replica of a physical asset, such as a building or a property.
 They connect and translate near limitless data points on real world objects like buildings into a common language that’s accessible virtually and in real time.
 The more data is added to a building’s Digital Twin, the more complete the view of the building across its entire lifecycle becomes and so the more value it offers.

 Nomoko has already built a Digital Twin solution for real estate, called Nomoko Platform.
-A search engine for real estate that helps investors and developers find and filter properties based on their criteria – take a look
+A search engine for real estate that helps investors and developers find and filter properties based on their criteria.

 Blockchain is seeing fast adoption as a new way for buyers, sellers and investors to interact with each other the properties they’re interested in thanks to its inherent system of trust.
 By using Distributed Ledger Technology (DLT), it fosters trust through transparency that in term saves time, increases liquidity and reduces mediation and so, costs – for example with a blockchain-powered common database of property leases and purchases would give everyone the entire, accurate transaction lifecycle of every property, available all the time.